 - with 1 person diagnosed before 50

-Yes.
-We need a referral from your doctor in order for you to obtain a Medicare Rebate.
-The referral should be addressed to Dr Hilda High at Sydney Cancer Genetics.Read More
+Yes - if you want to claim a Medicare Rebate.
+The referral can come from a GP or specialist and should be addressed to Dr Hilda High at Sydney Cancer Genetics.Read More

 The first appointment takes 45mins to an hour.
-We will confirm your personal and family history of cancer and assess your level of risk and discuss ways to reduce this risk.
+We will confirm your personal and family history of cancer, assess your level of risk and discuss ways to reduce this risk.

 There is no obligation to have a genetic test.

 If genetic testing would be useful, we will discuss the pros and cons and any costs involved.
 Testing can usually be organised on the day of the appointment, if you want.

 We write back to the doctors involved in your care.
 You get a copy of this letter and a copy of your pedigreeRead More

 You should bring your Medicare Card, your completed family history questionnaire and your referral.
 We encourage you to bring family members, as the information may relate to them.
 You are also welcome to bring a support person or "another set of ears".Read More

 Yes!
 We see people whose family history indicates there may be an increased risk of cancer, whether they have had cancer themselves or not.

 Genetic testing can also be offered to people who have not had cancer.